Out of State Representation in Ohio

 Ohio law mandates guidelines and restrictions for out-of-state residents involved in the probate or estate-settlement process.

-For executors who are named in a Last Will and Testament or other estate-planning document, the law permits an out-of-state resident to be named only if the person is a spouse, blood relative, or adopted relative of the deceased, or lives in a state that allows non resident executors.
+For executors who are named in a Last Will and Testament or other estate-planning document, the law permits an out-of-state resident to be named only if the person is a spouse, blood relative, or adopted relative of the deceased, or lives in a state that allows non-resident executors.

 In cases where the decedent does not name an executor, the court will appoint an administrator to supervise the estate settlement, including an accounting of all assets, payment of debts, and distribution of assets to rightful heirs.
 Ohio law requires an administrator to be an Ohio resident in most cases.